 A former student and resident of Michigan filed a complaint on August 6, 2021, describing his allegations while he was in the care of Agape Boarding School from Spring 2007 to Fall 2012.

 J.M. vs. Agape Baptist Church Inc., et al:

 On August 7, 2021, another claim was filed by an Alabama resident, sharing the details of his experience at Agape Boarding School from March 2012 to March 2013, alleging emotional, physical, and sexual abuse from numerous staff members at the Christian reform school.

 J.P. vs. Agape Baptist Church, Inc., et al:

 The most recent lawsuit filed was on September 2, 2021, where a Texas resident reported the multiple incidents he experienced emotional abuse, physical and mental abuse from August 2019 until Spring of 2021 by a staff member and other former students.

 To read more about the current investigation, visit our page on boarding school lawsuits.

 Seeking Justice For Survivors Of Abuse From The Private Christian Boarding School

 Justice Guardians have partnered with Abuse Guardians to provide us with some legal commentary on the ongoing investigation.
-Managing attorney David C. Petrone has over three decades of experience fighting for the rights of physically, sexually, and emotionally abused children.
-Here are a series of questions given to Mr. Petrone, who was kind enough to provide us with his legal insight on the Agape case.
+Managing attorney Ryan Frazier has years of experience fighting for the rights of physically, sexually, and emotionally abused children.
+Here are a series of questions given by Laurence Banville to Mr. Frazier, who was kind enough to provide us with his legal insight on the Agape case.